Jackie Bradley Jr. Player Props: Royals vs. Diamondbacks

 - Bradley is hitting .114 with a double and three walks.

-- Bradley has gotten a hit in four of 15 games this year, but he has zero multi-hit games.
+- Bradley has gotten a hit in four of 16 games this year, but he has no multi-hit games.

-- In 15 games played this season, he has not hit a long ball.
+- In 16 games played this season, he has not gone deep.

-- He has scored in three of 15 games so far this season.
+- He has scored in three games this year (18.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.